major-segfault/khalilstemmler-website-2019/src/pages/articles/software-design-architecture/organizing-app-logic.md

 Oh, and how do make use of cool external services like Stripe for billing or Pusher for real-time chat?
 We need to write adapters for those so that our inner layers can use them.

 That's right.
 This layer is all about defining the **adapters** to the outside world.
-Simply usage for the inner layers by encapsulating the complexity of [persisting an aggregate to a database](/articles/typescript-domain-driven-design/repository-dto-mapper/) by creating a **Repository** class to do that.
+Simplify usage for the inner layers by encapsulating the complexity of [persisting an aggregate to a database](/articles/typescript-domain-driven-design/repository-dto-mapper/) by creating a **Repository** class to do that.

 Here are several common things to do at this layer: